chikuang/GSU_cosmic_ray_map/README.md

 # GSU Cosmic Ray Detector and Research Map

-A Shiny web application that displays cosmic ray detector locations and research sites on an interactive map, with data sourced from Google Sheets.
+A Shiny web application that displays cosmic ray detector locations and research sites on an interactive map, with data sourced from a local CSV file.

 ## Features

 - **Interactive Map**: Leaflet-based map showing detector and research locations worldwide
-- **Google Sheets Integration**: Automatically reads data from your Google Sheet
+- **CSV Data Source**: Reads data from `comsic_data.csv` file
-- **Automatic Geocoding**: Converts addresses (City, Country, School) to map coordinates
 - **Filtering**: Filter by Country and City
 - **Data Table**: View filtered data in a searchable table
-- **Dynamic Updates**: Data updates automatically when the Google Sheet is modified
+- **Marker Clustering**: Groups nearby markers for better visualization
+- **Zoom Controls**: Full zoom in/out functionality

 ## Setup Instructions